 You can think of an OV certificate like a driver’s license: obtaining one involves a bit more hoop-jumping, but they are better trusted as a form of identification.

 When to use an OV certificate

-If you collect any basic personal information from your users, for example, login credentials, they’ll likely want to know who they are sending this information to.
+If you collect any basic personal information from your users, for example, login credentials, they’ll likely want to know who they are sending this information.
 An OV certificate from a reputable CA may provide sufficient authentication and assurance in these cases.